The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Experiment

 \subsection{Semantic Code Analysis}

-In this section, we present how our proposed \name~performs under SID with different qualities.
+In this section, we present how our proposed \name~performs with SID in different qualities.
 We conduct our experiments on two aspects, \ie code layers and codebook size.
 Since there are too many combinations to choose from, we only test the SID with representative settings.
 The results are reported in Table \ref{tab:codeset}.

-From Table~\ref{tab:codeset}, we observe that expanding codebook capacity yields consistent improvements, which stems from the significant reduction in collision rates.
+From \textbf{Table}~\ref{tab:codeset}, we observe that expanding codebook capacity yields consistent improvements, which stems from the significant reduction in collision rates.
 Lower collision rates mitigate the semantic ambiguity, thereby enhancing the distinctiveness of item representations.
 However, this performance gain comes at the cost of codebook redundancy.
 As observed, the $4\times256$ setting suffers from an extremely low utilization rate compared to smaller settings.
-Therefore, to strike a balance between minimizing collision rates (to ensure distinctiveness) and maintaining a reasonable utilization rate (to ensure efficiency), we set $4\times128$ as the default setting for all the experiments above.
+Therefore, to strike a balance between minimizing collision rates (to ensure distinctiveness) and maintaining a reasonable utilization rate (to ensure efficiency), we set $4\times128$ as the default setting.